DFW1N/DFW1N-OSINT/README.md

 ## Support
-Please Support me if this has helped you with OSINT Research or investigation by following me on Twitter or connecting with me on LinkedIn.
+Please Support me if this has helped you with OSINT Research or investigation by following me on Twitter or connecting with me on LinkedIn feel free to visit my site at [Crimol](https://www.crimol.com).

 [<img src="https://github.com/DFW1N/DFW1N-OSINT/blob/master/logo-twitter-circle-png-transparent-image-1.png" align="left" width="30">](https://twitter.com/sacha_roussakis/)   [@Sacha_Roussakis](https://twitter.com/Sacha_Roussakis)